 1. Penn State World Campus

-In the number one spot is Penn State World Campus.
-With the option to choose from seven concentrations, students can customize their degree to fit within their career goals, providing a unique educational experience.
+In the number one spot is our ranking of the best online HR masters programs is Penn State World Campus.
+With the option to choose from eight concentrations, students can customize their degree to fit within their career goals, providing a unique educational experience.
+Concentration areas include:

-Penn State offers a Master of Professional Studies in Human Resources and Employment Relations online through their world campus.
+Penn State offers a Master of Professional Studies in Human Resources and Employment Relations (HRER) online through its world campus.
 This program balances advanced theory with practical knowledge and prepares students to assist business executives in factoring human resources into their strategic plans.
-Upon completion students will be able to assess complex employee benefit plans, stay up to date on new labor laws, and meet the challenges of employee rights more efficiently.
+Upon completion, students will be able to:

 Each faculty member employed to instruct in this program has years of real-world experience working in the field of human resources.
-Students within this program will also gain access to Alumni Ambassadors, a program allowing current graduate students to connect with former graduates of the program to answer questions or help guide the students to completion.
-The program also offers seven concentrations within the area of human resources from which students can choose, giving students the ability to completely individualize their education.
+Students will also gain access to Alumni Ambassadors, a program allowing current graduate students to connect with former graduates of the program to answer questions or help guide the students to completion.